bolaft/bannerlord-retinues/docs/cheats.md

   ```
   retinues.feat_list
   ```
-  Prints every doctrine, its feats, and each feat’s current/target progress.
+  Prints every doctrine, its feats, and each feat's current/target progress.

 - **Advance a feat by amount (default 1)**
   ```